 Note: It is recommended that you understand how to configure a Static Endpoint in dotCMS before you configure your AWS S3 environment, so you understand what decisions you need to make when setting up AWS S3 for dotCMS.

-You must configure your Amazon Web Services (AWS) S3 environment to act as a Static Endpoint:
+You must configure either Amazon Web Services (AWS) S3 or any other Static Endpoint via Static Plugin:

 - Configure Permissions for dotCMS to push static content to AWS S3.